THINK Neurology for Kids

 Patients with dizziness may need to have additional diagnostic testing, such as:

 Since your child’s treatment depends on the underlying cause, there are many possible options.
-The doctors at THINK Neurology for Kids have extensive experience in a broad range of possible treatments for dizziness.
+The doctors and healthcare team at THINK Neurology for Kids have extensive experience in a broad range of possible treatments for dizziness.
 After talking with you about the underlying problem, they recommend the best plan for your child.

 If your child’s dizziness may be due to a concussion, the team at THINK Neurology for Kids uses ImPACT® testing, a short computerized test that evaluates their cognitive functioning.